lsund/avanza-monitor/README.md

 # avanza-monitor
-text monitor for avanza bank account
+Monitor the current positions and account summary